 He has left his mark with many groups such as the Alberta’s oldest 2SLGBTQ+ organization the Imperial Sovereign Court of the Wild Rose where he was a Founding Member, the Pride Centre of Edmonton as part of developing its Aging With Pride Program and the Edmonton Pride Seniors Group.
 He also worked with the Edmonton Heritage Council and its Edmonton City As Museum Project (ECAMP) to bring stories of our Queer history to the public space.
 Ron also helped develop and monitor the Harm Reduction Program, PeerNPeer managed by the Queer & Trans Health Collective – QTHC (formerly Edmonton Men’s Health Collective).

 These days he is involved with HIV Edmonton as a Positive Speaker and a Peer Associate developing a new Healthy Living program for folks living with HIV.
+At the Annual General Meeting in June 2023 he was awarded the Community Leadership Award which recognizes individuals, groups of individuals or organizations that have individually or collectively made a difference in the fight against HIV and AIDS in the greater Edmonton area.

 Ron is the founder of the Rainbow Story Hub Foundation which has allowed him to share stories on Edmonton’s queer history with insight and passion.
-His efforts in securing funding for an additional Archivist at the City of Edmonton Archives has lead to a unique opportunity partnering the City Archives, the Archive Society of Alberta, Edmonton Queer History Project and Rainbow Story Hub Foundation in a Community Archivist Advisory Committee which will ensure more of Edmonton’s Queer history is brought out of the vaults and into the hands of researchers.
+His efforts in securing funding for an additional Archivist at the City of Edmonton Archives has lead to a unique opportunity partnering the City Archives, the Archive Society of Alberta, Edmonton Queer History Project, Edmonton Queer History Project and Rainbow Story Hub Foundation in a Community Archivist Advisory Committee which will ensure more of Edmonton’s Queer history is brought out of the vaults and into the hands of researchers.

 In addition to a career in Customer Service Management for over 35 years, Ron Byers was also active on several Boards including Klondike Days Association, Jasper Place Gateway Association, Edmonton Pride Festival and served as a volunteer for Festival and Event organizations like Northlands Youth Talent Quest, Klondike Days Parade, Heritage Festival, Edmonton International Air Show, Capital Pride Edmonton and HIV Edmonton,